-Full Time Learners Aged 16-18 Years - Destinations (2015-16 Year-End)
+Full Time Learners Aged 16-18 Years - Destinations (2016-17 Year-End)

-We gather information on the destination of our completing learners each year via a phone survey conducted a few months after completion of their programme of study.
+months after completion of their programme of study.
 The above charts show the headline destination data for all learners aged

-At lower levels, the bulk of learners continued in education.
+At lower levels the bulk of learners continued in education.
 This is due to many learners arriving at college with less than five

 Destinations by diversity type